 Price range is wide, from upwards of $295 new, down to clearance items at $85.
 Popular brands in no particular order Yepp, BoBike, Guppy, Polisport, Topeak.

 We sell: Thule Maxi Nexxt Rear Carrier ($279), new to the market for 2018 or Yepp Maxi Frame (on sale for $249) child bike seats.
 Because these Maxi’s offer a great harness system, excellent adjustment range in shoulder straps & footrests.
 The Maxi Nexxt is the easiest seat on the market to fit to a carrier – it simply clamps on.
 They are constructed of durable, comfortable, colourful foam and the seat can be locked to your bike.
 Find out more – The Yepp Maxi – The Best Rear Mounted Kids Bike Seat

 Yepp Maxi rear frame mount child bike seat with 2yr old

 Why use a mid mounted kids bike seat?
 This mid mount system is attached directly to your bikes top tube (for example the Do Little and the Shotgun) or via a bar/adaptor that creates a top tube (for example the Wee Rider).
 It gives great interaction and good protection in between your arms.
 Having the weight closer to the centre of the bike means that your bike is more balanced so provides less challenge to manoeuvre.
 This may be a benefit if you are considering doing some riding on easy off road trails.
 As your child gets bigger, reach around them can provide some challenges to this.
-The biggest difference between the type of bike seats is the mid mounts have no harness (exception WeeRide).
+The biggest difference to other types of bike seats is that mid mounts have no harness (exception WeeRide).
 Are you comfortable with this, for where you are choosing to ride?